 Assigning job priority and job queues are not tasks that scripts typically do.
 This is a case where IT Automation Software provides the necessary automated oversight for peace of mind.
 It also reduces the level of user interaction required to know that a job has completed as expected.

 6. Scripts lack alerts and reporting.

 Most scripts do not have built-in alerts, so you often are not notified when a file does not reach a trading partner on time.
 Scripts also generally do not have good auditing, so it is difficult to tell what files are leaving and coming into your organization, along with timestamps and other log details.
 In addition, without good auditing and reporting, it will be much more challenging to prove compliance with regulations if audited.

-The Time Is Right to Explore Managed File Transfer
+The Time Is Right to Explore Automation & Managed File Transfer

-When it comes down to it, scripting can be time consuming, pose security issues, and still require manual file transfer processes that ultimately slow you and your business down.
-A solid MFT solution is often a better choice.
+When it comes down to it, scripting can be time consuming, pose security issues, and still require manual processes that ultimately slow you and your business down.
+A solid IT Automation Solution or MFT solution is often a better choice.
 There’s typically tremendous value in transitioning from legacy scripts created in house to a secure software solution that not only meets compliance requirements, but also gives employees time back.

 Eliminate the manual work of file transfers, website interaction, report generation, data entry and more, with IT automation software.
 Download a free 30 day trial to explore the possibilities.